Subalgebras of Lie algebras. Example of sl(3,R) revisited: Conclusion

-The authors are grateful to Roman O. Popovych, Dennis The, Vyacheslav M. Boyko, Maryna~O. Nesterenko, Dmytro R. Popovych, Oleksandra~O. Vinnichenko and Alex Bihlo for valuable discussions, references and comments.
-The authors extend their gratitude to the anonymous reviewer, whose insightful corrections significantly improved the quality of the manuscript.
-This research was supported in part by the NAS of Ukraine under the project 0116U003059 (YeYuCh and SDK), the grant from the Simons Foundation (1290607 YeYuCh), Canada Research Chairs program and the NSERC Discovery Grant program (SDK).
+{\bf Acknowledgements.} The authors are grateful to Roman Popovych, Dennis The, Vyacheslav Boyko, Maryna Nesterenko, Dmytro Popovych, Oleksandra Vinnichenko and Alex Bihlo for valuable discussions, references and comments.
+The authors extend their gratitude to the anonymous reviewer, whose insightful corrections significantly improved the quality of the paper.
+This research was supported in part by the NAS of Ukraine under the project 0116U003059 (YeYuCh and SDK), the Simons Foundation (1290607, YeYuCh), the National Research Foundation of Ukraine (2025.07/0405, YeYuCh) and the AARMS Graduate Scholarship (SDK).